Lawyer: Suspect in Tulsa-area bomb denied correct medication

 BIXBY, Okla.
 (AP) — The arraignment of a man accused of bombing an Oklahoma military recruiting station has been postponed over concerns he hasn't received correct medical treatment in custody.

-The Tulsa World reports that a federal judge on Wednesday delayed Benjamin Roden's arraignment and competency hearing after his attorney said Tulsa County jail officials weren't following his doctor's medication orders.
+Federal Magistrate Frank McCarthy delayed Benjamin Roden's arraignment and competency hearing on Wednesday after his attorney said Tulsa County jail officials weren't following his doctor's medication orders, the Tulsa World reported .

 A pipe bomb exploded July 2017 in front of an unoccupied Air Force recruiting station near Tulsa.
-Roden was indicted and determined incompetent to stand trial.
+Roden, 29, was indicted and determined incompetent to stand trial.

-He was transferred from federal prison to county jail last month.
-Jailers were instructed to inject Roden with his medication, but his attorney says he was jailed for over a week before being given medication in pill form.
+He transferred from federal prison to county jail last month.
+Jailers were instructed to inject Roden with his medication, but he was jailed for more than a week before being given medication in pill form, according to his attorney Whitney Mauldin.

+Rodn has received the required medication in pill form the past three days but needs an injection to maintain the drug's necessary therapeutic levels, Mauldin said.
+She said jailers have indicated they don't routinely keep the medication in the form of an injection.

 Information from: Tulsa World, http://www.tulsaworld.com